How many credit cards can I have?

 Alright, so you've figured out what your business actually needs from a credit card and you've checked your credit scores.
 Good job!
 Now comes the fun part: actually picking a card.
 It's not just about grabbing the first one you see, though.
 There are a bunch of different cards out there, and they all have their own quirks and benefits.
 You really want to find one that fits your business like a glove, not one that's going to cause more headaches than it solves.

 This is where things can get a little exciting.
-Most business cards come with some kind of reward program.
+Most business credit cards come with some kind of reward program.
 You've got your cash back cards, which are pretty straightforward – you spend money, you get a percentage back.
 Then there are travel rewards, which can be great if your business involves a lot of trips.
 Think points for flights, hotels, or rental cars.
 Some cards even offer specific perks like airport lounge access or travel insurance.
 It's worth looking at what kind of rewards align with your business spending.
 If you're always buying office supplies, a card that gives you extra points on those purchases might be a winner.
 Or maybe you travel a lot for client meetings; then travel points are probably your best bet.
 Don't forget about other perks, too.
 Some cards offer things like purchase protection, extended warranties, or even discounts with certain vendors.
 It's all about what makes your business life a little easier and more affordable.

 Now for the less glamorous, but super important, stuff.
 Annual fees can range from nothing at all to a few hundred dollars.
 A card with a high annual fee better be offering some serious rewards or perks to make it worth your while.
 Sometimes, a card with a fee can actually save you money in the long run if the rewards outweigh the cost.
 On the flip side, you've got interest rates.
 If you plan on carrying a balance (meaning you don't pay off the full amount each month), the interest rate is going to be a big deal.
 A high APR can quickly eat up any rewards you earn.
 Look for cards with intro 0% APR periods on purchases or balance transfers if you anticipate needing to finance a large purchase or move debt.
 It's a good idea to compare these rates across different cards.
 For example, some cards might have a lower purchase APR but a higher balance transfer APR, or vice versa.
 You can check out business credit card options to get a feel for what's out there.

 Many cards try to lure you in with a shiny sign-up bonus.
 This could be a chunk of cash back, a lot of travel points, or some other perk.
 It sounds great, but always check the fine print.
-Usually, you have to spend a certain amount of money within the first few months of opening the card to get that bonus.
+Usually, you have to spend a certain amount of money within the first few months of opening the business credit card to get that bonus.
 Make sure that spending threshold is realistic for your business.
 You don't want to end up overspending just to chase a bonus.
 It's better to get a smaller bonus you can actually earn than to miss out on a big one because you couldn't meet the spending requirement.
 Think about your typical monthly spending and see if hitting that target is feasible without changing your habits too much.

 Choosing the right business credit card isn't just about getting a piece of plastic; it's about finding a financial tool that supports your company's growth and simplifies your operations.
 Take your time, compare the details, and pick the card that truly benefits your business.